 - Use an assignment book or planner.
 Create a section for each subject, and list homework every day.
 That way, you will know which binders and books to take home.
 After you complete each assignment, check it off in your planner.
 It will feel great to know that you’re staying organized and on top of your work!

-If you find that your child needs additional help keeping things organized, contact us at My Learning Springboard to meet with a tutor that will help your child learn and practice those lifelong skills.
+For middle schoolers needing additional help keeping things organized, contact us to meet with a private tutor and executive function coach that will help your child learn and practice those lifelong skills.